Panasa: Geography

 The Panasa Village is located in Jajpur district of Odisha and it is 2 km from Jajpur City, Odisha.
 Village Panasa has an average altitude of 26 m (85 ft) above sea level.
 Panasa is bounded by Baitarani River from northern and eastern sides.
 Panasa also boasts a pond named Bhagban Nanda Pokhari.

 Culture

 Panasa is a cultural village of which 52% of the population are men and 48% are women.
 There are many ancient temples in Panasa.
 The list of temples in Panasa includes Maa Panasai, Gopinath Temple, Maa Mangala Temple, Hanuman Temple, Bindhaneshwari Temple, Kamalai Temple, Swapneswar Mahadev Temple, Maa Bali Temple and Jagannath Temple.
 The Gopinath Temple in Panasa has a unique ancient idol of Lord Krishna which was dug out of the land from an unknown date.
 There is a Masjid as well in Panasa.

 Economy

 Most of the people depend on agriculture, government/private services and many small businesses.

 Education

 Schools and colleges located in Panasa and nearby are affiliated to Odisha Board of Secondary Education.
-List of the schools and colleges in Panasa; Panasa U.P.
-School, Dhaneswar Rout U.P.
-School, Panasa L.P.
-School, Panasa M.E.
-School, Lalbag Nodal School, B.N.High School, N. C. College, Baba H. K. Das High School, Jajpur High School etc.